Frequently Asked Questions

 What happens if I don’t go?

-Then we’ll have to call up the menace running around Australia in a Santa Claus outfit.
+Then the fabulous Babs will throw you off her boat.
 Kidding!
 That was a joke, and you’ll understand it if you go to the film festival!